 MCAF Map of the Italian Campaign landings and railway routes opened.

-He told of whilst in North Africa, being given charge of a briefcase containing important information as it was known that the transit camp in North Africa they were using was likely to be subjected to attack by German paratroopers.
+He told of whilst in North Africa, being given charge of a briefcase containing important information as it was known that the transit camp in North Africa they were using was possibly to be subjected to attack by German paratroopers.
 With the briefcase handcuffed to himself and with a driver and sergeant to accompany him, he was sent out into the desert to keep the papers safe.
 He slept in the desert overnight, having buried the briefcase in the sand nearby for safekeeping.

 During Operation Husky, Ray took part in the landings at Syracuse in the east of Sicily by the Eighth Army (XIII and XXX Corps).
 The landings took place between Pachino and Syracuse on beaches codenamed 'Bark' and 'Acid'.
 Later in life he told of the feeling of helplessness whilst being kept below deck (by locked doors) on an LST (Landing Ship - Tank) all night prior to the landings, under air attack and hearing explosions close by and all around.
 He was very glad to get ashore the following day.
 He described that experience as the worst of his war and the time he was most frightened.
 Research shows that there was unexpected north-westerly gale (force 7) on the afternoon prior to and the night of the landings.
 As he described his landing as being at Syracuse, it seems most likely it was on Acid Beach at or near Marzamemi as this is closest, although it is difficult to be certain.